TJU-DRL-LAB/self-supervised-rl/README.md

 ## TODO

-- [ ] Update a liscence
-- [ ] Update the README files for each branches
+- [ ] Update the README files for each branch
-- [ ] Check the vadality of codes to release

 ## Citation